JamesWeiMoseley/Narkman_Golf_Website/README.md

 +---------------------------------------------+

-Narkman Golf is a Southern California Golf School founded in 2018 based at the Whittier Narrows Golf Course in Rosemeand California.
+Narkman Golf is a Southern California Golf School founded in 2018 based at the Whittier Narrows Golf Course in Rosemead California.
 Link to the golf course website: https://www.whittiernarrowsgc.com/